Monster Mash: Re-releases and other versions

-A version was performed by the Bonzo Dog Doo-Dah Band on the UK children's TV series Do Not Adjust Your Set for which they were the house band.
-A studio recording was subsequently included on the Bonzos' 1969 album Tadpoles.

 The song was re-released several times and appeared on the U.S. Billboard charts on two occasions after the original release: August 1970 and May 1973.
-The BBC had banned the record from airplay in 1962 on the grounds that the song was "too morbid", but it was later performed on the network's television program, Juke Box Jury, by "The Children of the Night", a novelty group.
+The BBC had banned the record from airplay in 1962 on the grounds that the song was "too morbid", but it was later performed on the network's television programme, Juke Box Jury, by "The Children of the Night", a novelty group.
 The record was re-released in the United Kingdom in 1973, where it peaked at number three in early October.
 In Canada, it reached number one on August 4, 1973.
-In the U.S., the record re-entered the Hot 100 on May 5, 1973, peaking at number ten on August 11.
-On the edition of September 15, 1973 of American Top 40, Casey Kasem mistakenly said that the record had accumulated 40 weeks on the Hot 100, which then would have been the all-time record, only for a listener to inform Kasem later that the record's three weeks on the Hot 100 in 1970 had been included in the 1973 run, thus reducing the total to 37 weeks.
-The record re-entered the Hot 100 for a 38th week on the Nov.
-13, 2021 chart.
+In the U.S., the record re-entered the Billboard Hot 100 on May 5, 1973, peaking at number ten on August 11.
+On the September 15, 1973, edition of American Top 40, Casey Kasem mistakenly said that the record had accumulated 40 weeks on the Hot 100, which then would have been the all-time record, only for a listener to inform Kasem later that the record's three weeks on the Hot 100 in 1970 had been included in the 1973 run, thus reducing the total to 37 weeks.
+The record re-entered the Hot 100 for a 38th week on the November 13, 2021, chart.
 The 1970 reissue on the Parrot label (Parrot 348) was certified as a Gold record (for sales of over one million copies) on August 28, 1973.

 To celebrate the 1973 release, Bobby and the Crypt-Kickers toured Dallas and St. Louis around the 1973 Halloween holiday.
 On this tour, the Crypt-Kickers were composed of Brian Ray (now guitarist with Paul McCartney), drummer Brian Englund, keyboardist Don Chambers, singer Jean Ray, and others.
+However, Buck Owens performed Act Naturally following that.
 "Monster Mash" re-entered the British charts again on November 2, 2008, at number 60.